Things you may or may not know. Revelations and a few more confessions.

 7) Throughout most of my teenage years I shared a small bedroom with my grandfather who at the time was in his 80s.

 8) On November 13, 1963 I was privileged to attend a performance of the Royal Regiment of Scotland’s Black Watch at the White House.
-On the Truman balcony I could see President Kennedy, with his wife and children.
+Standing on the south lawn I could see, on the Truman balcony, President Kennedy, with his wife and children.
 9 days later he was assassinated.
 As a young impressionable ten year old, it was a deep, personal tragedy for me.

 9) Music has always been a big part of my life.
 I was a boy soprano and had several lead singing roles in various programs in junior high school.
 I also had the opportunity to act on stage.
 I should have pursued those talents.
 I thought about the saxophone.
 I tinkered with a guitar as a young teen, and took piano lessons while in college.
 Regrettably, none of it stuck.
 But I do play the drums!